Dr Peter Keohane DClinPsych, GradDipPsych, BSc (Hons)

 I look forward to hearing from you.

-I also work as part of a larger practice called Avenue Therapies.
+As I mentioned above, I work as part of a larger practice called Avenue Therapies.
 This is great as we have a range of therapists to suit many different difficulties and can often be more flexible to when you want to be seen.

 Maps & Directions